Muntaser-Abukhadijah/bisan/what_is_next.md

 * Scrapper solution [1]
 * Define how data should be added from the scrapper to Bisan [1]
 * To have better Logs [2]
+* Standarize the size of the images in Articles page.

 ## Ideas: